Philippines RH Act: Rx for controversy

 health care institutions and practitioners and processes and reimburses

-The ground for the bill has been cleared over a
+The ground for the RH Act was cleared over a

 period of forty years by laws and population management